monadic/devops-sdk/README.md

 - Validate Helm values with ConfigHub functions
 - Generate upgrade commands for corrections

+### Package System (`package.go`)
+- Export ConfigHub resources to distributable packages
+- Load packages from local directories or remote URLs
+- Clone entire environments with one command
+- Backup and restore spaces with timestamps
+- Publish packages to Git repositories
+- Support for versioned packages

 ## Usage

 ### Creating a New DevOps App